Facebook Issues New Rules On Deepfake Videos, Targeting Misinformation

 "It is the product of artificial intelligence or machine learning that merges, replaces or superimposes content onto a video, making it appear to be authentic."

-In two high-profile cases from last summer, deepfake videos featured House Speaker Nancy Pelosi and Facebook's own CEO, Mark Zuckerberg, in highly manipulated footage.
-In Pelosi's case, the video and audio were altered to make it seem as if she was slurring.
-The Zuckerberg deepfake was more satirical, showing the billionaire gloating about using data to control the future.
+In two high-profile cases from last summer, misleading videos featured House Speaker Nancy Pelosi and Facebook's own CEO, Mark Zuckerberg, in highly manipulated footage.
+In Pelosi's case, the video's audio was altered to make it seem as if she was slurring.
+The Zuckerberg deepfake was both more sophisticated and satirical, showing the billionaire gloating about using data to control the future.

 Facebook says it will work with governments, academia and tech companies to go after manipulated media and the people who produce it.
 It also says it's working with experts to improve its ability to detect manipulated media.